 Will everyone who registers for this study have their tumor sequenced?

-As of October 2017, over 4000 women and men with metastatic breast cancer have registered for the project.
-Of these registrants, over 2000 have provided consent.
-Approximately 1400 patients have sent in saliva kits.
+As of April 2018, over 4500 women and men with metastatic breast cancer have registered for the project.
+Of these registrants, over 2600 have provided consent.
+Approximately 1700 patients have sent in saliva kits.
 Medical records and tumor samples are being requested for everyone who has sent in saliva.
 Obtaining medical records and tissue samples is a manual process involving faxes, phone calls, and additional follow up.
 The ultimate goal is to obtain medical records and tumors from as many consenting patients as possible.
-This is the first batch of abstracted medical records and sequenced tumors and our goal is to release new data in 6 month intervals as it is generated.
+This is the first batch of abstracted medical records and sequenced tumors and our goal is to release new data in regular intervals as it is generated.

 Can I use this data to inform my clinical care?